shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 </div>

-- I maintained two 2D arrays, one reflecting transient button state, and one reflecting the persistent grid state.
-I used the first array to detect key-up events and toggle the corresponding value in the second array.
+- I maintained two 2D arrays, one for transient button state, and one for the persistent grid state.
+I used the first array to detect key-up events (when a user lets go of a button) and toggle the corresponding value in the second array.

 ### Driving LEDs
-- To turn on a common anode RGB LED, I would drive the anode `HIGH`, and then drive a combination of the R, G, and B lines `LOW`.
-If I connected all 32 wires to analog PSoC pins, I could set my LEDs to any RGB color, but:
+- If I connected all 32 wires to analog PSoC pins, I could set my LEDs to any RGB color, but:
 	- Because the PSoC couldn't source enough current to drive all the LEDs, I brought in [LM293](http://web.mit.edu/6.115/www/document/lm18293n.pdf) push/pull drivers.
 These drivers work with digital inputs and outputs, so I needed to configure my RGB lines as digital, limiting myself to 7 possible colors.
 	- The PSoC has limited I/O pins, and I wanted to save those for other functions.
 - To keep things simple and compatible with the drivers, I designated one color per row: <span style="color:#70eafb;font-weight:bold">turquoise</span> (0% R 100% G 100% B), <span style="color:#e58bf6;font-weight:bold">pink</span> (100% R 0% G 100% B), <span style="color:#6f92f0;font-weight:bold">blue</span>, and <span style="color:#69e0a7;font-weight:bold">green</span>.
 For turquoise and pink, I connected two color wires to the same driver output so I could control them both at the same time.
 This setup ultimately saved me 8 PSoC pins.